KallosP/CSC_365_Group_Project/docs/APISpec.md

 ```

 ## 6. Scheduler
-### 6.1 Suggest - `/scheduler/suggest/{user_id}` (POST)
+### 6.1 Suggest - `/scheduler/suggest/{user_id}` (GET)
 Suggests the order in which all the user's tasks should be done.
-Based on tasks' due date, priority, estimated amount of time to complete, and user availability.
+Based on tasks' due date, priority, and user availability.
 **Request**:
 ```json
 {